 SMS contact imports are best used to update subscribed email contacts who are already in your Mailchimp audience.
-If your subscribed email contacts opt in to receive SMS marketing from you, add them to your existing Mailchimp audience as subscribed SMS contacts, then send them SMS messages.
+If your subscribed email contacts opt in to receive SMS marketing from you, add them to your existing Mailchimp audience as subscribed SMS contacts, then send them marketing text messages.

 In this article, you'll learn how to import SMS contacts to Mailchimp.